apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora.md

 ## Aurora Scheduler Configuration

-To instruct Heron to use Aurora scheduler, modify the `scheduler.yaml` config file specific for the Heron cluster.
+To configure Heron to use Aurora scheduler, modify the `scheduler.yaml` config file specific for the Heron cluster.
 The following must be specified for each cluster:

 * `heron.class.scheduler` --- Indicates the class to be loaded for Aurora scheduler.
 You should set this to `com.twitter.heron.scheduler.aurora.AuroraScheduler`

-* `heron.class.launcher` --- This specifies the class to be loaded for launching and submitting topologies.
-You should set this to `com.twitter.heron.scheduler.aurora.AuroraLauncher`
+* `heron.class.launcher` --- Specifies the class to be loaded for launching and submitting topologies.
+To configure the Aurora launcher, set this to `com.twitter.heron.scheduler.aurora.AuroraLauncher`

 * `heron.package.core.uri` --- Indicates the location of the heron core binary package.
 The local scheduler uses this URI to download the core package to the working directory.

-* `heron.directory.sandbox.java.home` --- This is used to specify the java home to be used when running topologies in the containers.
+* `heron.directory.sandbox.java.home` --- Specifies the java home to
+be used when running topologies in the containers.

-* `heron.scheduler.is.service` --- This config is used to indicate whether the scheduler is a service.
+* `heron.scheduler.is.service` --- This config indicates whether the scheduler
+is a service.
 In the case of Aurora, it should be set to `False`.

 ### Example Aurora Scheduler Configuration